SeanMcP/videos/scripts/step-through-code-with-firefox-devtools.md

 Back in the source pane, I can see that the `getCountValue` function is highlighted.
 That means I can click this downward arrow to "Step In" to this function.

-Stepping is the main way we can travel throughout our JavaScript code.
-By moving in an our of called functions, we can start to get a sense of how the code works.
+Stepping is the main way we can travel throughout our code.
+By moving in and out of called functions, we can start to get a sense of how the code works.

+Let's step into this function.
+And you can see that the debugger's focus has shifted to that function.

 Look down in the "Call stack" section.
 Here we can see all of the code that brought us to this point.